idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 I keep my eyes open for opportunities for feedback from my observations, and from soliciting feedback from peers and partners.
 I take the feedback and figure out the best way to give it.

 My priority is "catching employees doing something right", so I can re-enforce positive behavior.
 Even better, with positive behaviors I can provide them in public which not only benefits the employee, but also re-enforces that goodness with the team.

+### What do you recommend for folks who just joined the team

+- Consider the first 90 days
+- Ensure you get coffee with everyone on the team
+- Get them checking in as soon as possible
+- Get them a mentor

 ### How do you think about situational leadership